wpswings/subscriptions-for-woocommerce/README.txt

 2. Subscription plans expire

-= Why does it say we must be logged in to purchase a subscription? = If you are seeing this message, it means that you have not yet set up some basic WooCommerce settings.
+= Why does it say we must be logged in to purchase a subscription? = If you are seeing this message, it means that you still need to set up some basic WooCommerce settings.
 To fix this, go to WooCommerce > Settings > Accounts & Privacy and enable the Allow users to create an account on the checkout option.
 This will ensure that all users who purchase subscriptions have an account, which is necessary for future subscription renewals.

 = If an order is failed automatic retry attempts happen after how many hours or days? = If the order fails, you can enable the "Enable Automatic Retry Subscription On Failed Attempts" feature.
 The next attempt will be made in 24 hours.